Invocator: Demos and Excursion Demise

+Invocator was formed in the summer of 1987 in Esbjerg, from Jacob Hansen's previous band name Black Creed that was started one year prior.
 Invocator's first demo proper Genetic Confusion was released in 1988 (the band had released a live demo in 1987).
 The band played numerous shows in support of the demo, supporting the Danish thrash metal act Artillery, among others.
-The following demo, Alterations, which sold nearly 2000 copies, was released in 1989.
+The following demo, Alterations, which sold about 2000 copies, was released in 1989.
 Following up on the demo, the band played successful shows with major acts such as Entombed, Edge of Sanity, Psychotic Waltz, Gorefest, and Incubus (now Opprobrium).

 Having signed with Swedish/German label Black Mark Production, Invocator released their debut album, Excursion Demise which was recorded at Montezuma Studios in 1991, Stockholm where the likes of Memento Mori and Edge Of Sanity had also recorded albums.
 The album received a nomination for the Danish Grammy for "best heavy metal album of the year".
 In support of the album, Invocator played numerous shows with the likes of (Evil Dead, Lȧȧz Rockit, Atheist, Suffocation, Asphyx, Immolation, Bolt Thrower, Benediction, Massacre, Pungent Stench, Atrocity etc.) and toured with renowned US metal act Dark Angel throughout Europe in 1992.
 The tour was followed by Invocator supporting Sepultura at their Danish "Arise" show in Saga in Copenhagen and then at the Roskilde Festival, playing in front of 5,000 people.

 Musically, the album and the early demos fall under the genre rubric of death-thrash metal, containing several extremely fast and aggressive parts, including original lead guitarist' Jakob Schulz' fast Slayer-inspired solos.
 The average song of that era typically consisting of several different parts and numerous tempo changes, Invocator's early style displays some of the emphasis on technicality and progressivity that would characterize their later releases.